skarpushin/summerb/summerb-easycrud/README.md

 NOTES:
 1. In the above impl Row instances are not used, logic is based purely on User
-2. There is also `EasyCrudAuthorizationRoleBasedImpl` which is a subclass for `EasyCrudAuthorizationPerTableStrategy` it's a convenient way to define access permissions using user role names
+2. For simple ROLE-based cases, consider using `EasyCrudAuthorizationRoleBasedImpl` (which is a subclass for `EasyCrudAuthorizationPerTableStrategy`) it's a convenient way to define access permissions using conventional user role names

 ### 1.b.
 Define authorization logic - Per Row
-Authorization can be checked on per-row basis.
+Authorization can be checked on a per-row basis.
 ```java
 public class ProjectRowAuthStrategyImpl extends EascyCrudAuthorizationPerRowStrategy<ProjectRow> {
     @Override